 💡 Tip: Make sure to choose a hashtag that's specific enough to your personal brand, company or presentation to not be mixed up with others on social media.

 When creating an interactive presentation for a digital platform or website (say, for your online course, or YouTube channel), consider adding audio or music.
 This can be used in two main ways: music to add ambiance and audio as a voiceover or guide.

 Audio also helps keep your slides from feeling cluttered, as you can add information that's not displayed in text.
 You can also use it to add touches of humour (cue sound effects) and to add additional context that may be missing from the visual section of your presentation.

-The term props tends to bring to mind cringeworthy images of local stage plays, or washed up magicians pulling fake rabbits out of hats.
-But hear us out: props aren't all bad.
-They can actually go a long way to grabbing your audience's attention.
+The term props tends to bring to mind images of local stage plays, or washed up magicians pulling fake rabbits out of hats.
+But hear us out: props aren't all for thespians.
+They can go a long way to grabbing your audience's attention.

 If you're telling a story as part of your presentation, props make excellent visual aids.
 They can add mystery and intrigue (what is that and why is it there?) and help get a point across in a unique and exciting way.

 This TED Talk by neuroanatomist Dr. Jill Bolte Taylor is the perfect example of a well implemented prop.
 Dr. Taylor wanted to explain the difference between hemispheres in the brain.
 So what did she do?
 She brought out a real human brain.

 Dr. Taylor, because of her bold prop usage, left the audience with a presentation they certainly won't forget any time soon.
 Still, a prop doesn't have to be as crazy as this.
 It can be something as simple as a whiteboard.

 Is there anything more boring than a person on a stage clicking through a page full of bland, white slides?
 No matter how good the content is, it's about as entertaining as watching paint dry.